seanthegeek/wp2jekyll/README.md

-  --no-downloads     do not attempt to download media files (default: False) --no-url-rewrites  do not rewrite media URLs (default: False) --no-permalinks    do not retain the original permalinks (default: False)
+  --no-downloads     do not attempt to download media files (default: False) --no-url-rewrites  do not rewrite media URLs (default: False) --no-permalinks    do not retain the original permalinks (default: False) --no-cleanup       do not clean up the converted Markdown content (default: False)
 ```

 [0]: https://jekyllrb.com/